Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.7Location

-Why for a wellness retreat — Mandapa is the Ritz-Carlton Reserve property in Ubud — the brand's small-luxury sub-label, of which there are only seven properties globally — and it sits along a 700-metre stretch of the Ayung river canyon at Kedewatan.
-Sixty villas and suites, each with private pool, distribute…
+Why for a wellness retreat: Mandapa is the Ritz-Carlton Reserve property in Ubud, the brand's small-luxury sub-label, of which there are only a handful worldwide, and it sits along a 700-metre stretch of the Ayung river canyon at Kedewatan.
+Thirty-five suites and twenty-five private-pool villas step down the canyon side around a working rice paddy at the centre of the resort.
+The riverside spa and resident wellness practitioners give it the deepest programme of the soft-luxury tier, and service is the most polished in Ubud.

 #4 in Bali for Wellness Retreats